nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotechnological:** Pertaining to or involving nanotechnology, as is characteristic of nanodiagnostics.

-### Expanded Definition and Usage\nNanodiagnostics are revolutionizing the landscape of medical diagnostics by providing unprecedented levels of sensitivity and specificity.
+### Expanded Definition and Usage:
+Nanodiagnostics are revolutionizing the landscape of medical diagnostics by providing unprecedented levels of sensitivity and specificity.
 Their ability to detect single molecules or cellular changes at ultra-low concentrations allows for the early detection of diseases such as cancer, infectious diseases, and genetic disorders.
 Additionally, the real-time monitoring capabilities of nanodiagnostics facilitate immediate clinical decision-making and timely intervention.
 These systems are particularly valuable in continuous health monitoring, enabling proactive healthcare management.